EvanJordan13/EvanJordan13.github.io/README.md

 # Portfolio-Website
-Portfolio website built with html, css, and javascript and bootstrap.
+Portfolio website built with html, css, javascript, and bootstrap.